orinoren/coupon-system/client/src/actions/actions-for-admin/actions-for-admin-for-customer/README.md

 ### `adminUpdateCusotmerAction`

-1. Open a try catch block
-2. Inside the try block making a put request with the `CusotmerObj` that recevied from the form of add `<UpdateCusotmerBox/>`
+1. Inside the try block making a put request with the `CusotmerObj` that recevied from the form of add `<UpdateCusotmerBox/>`
-3. If response status is 201 (created) then the add made successfuly and
+2. If response status is 201 (created) then the add made successfuly and
    - Trigger the redux store state to rerender and getting all the customers immediatly
    - Reset the Update mode
    - Set updateMode to false to close only the relavent `<UpdateCusotmerBox/>` component
-4. If response status is not 201 then add is failed and inside the catch block error messege trigger for the user to try again
+3. If response status is not 201 then add is failed and inside the catch block error messege trigger for the user to try again